ProtoconNet/mitum-py-util/README.md

 # mitum-py-util

-'mitum-py-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-document](https://github.com/ProtoconNet/mitum-document) for python.
+__mitum-py-util__ introduces the use of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-document](https://github.com/ProtoconNet/mitum-document), and [mitum-currency-extension](https://github.com/ProtoconNet/mitum-currency-extension) for python.

-Note that every address and key is just an example.
-Don't care about each value.
-Sometimes signer or owner can be written in practices.

-Use accurate and correct addresses and keys when you use.
-Do not trust all values in this document.
+All addresses and keys in the document are examples.
+Please use your exact address and key when you actually use this package.
+All values in this document are not reliable.

-__With all practices in this document, we are not responsible for using wrong or invalid values.__
+__For all examples in this document, we are not responsible for using incorrect values.__

 ## Installation

-Recommended requirements for 'mitum-py-util' is,
+Recommended requirements for 'mitum-py-util' are as follows:

 * python v3.9 or later.